The Equalizer: Original series (1985–1989)

-Reboot series (2021–present)
+Reboot series (2021–2025)

-In November 2019, CBS announced that a reboot is in development with Queen Latifah in the lead role as Robyn McCall.
+In November 2019, CBS announced that a reboot was in development with Queen Latifah in the lead role as Robyn McCall.
 Andrew Marlowe and Terri Miller were to serve as showrunners with Latifah herself as an executive producer.
 On January 27, 2020, CBS ordered a pilot for the new version.

 The series was among the 14 pilots ordered by CBS in February 2020 and was fast tracked to series the following March, as they were unable to film their pilots where Universal Television was shut down because of the COVID-19 pandemic.

 On May 8, 2020, CBS picked up the series and they added Chris Noth as William Bishop, a quirky ex-CIA director, who is the opposite of Latifah.
 It premiered on February 7, 2021, after Super Bowl LV.

 In March 2021, the series was renewed for a second season, which premiered on October 10, 2021.
 In May 2022, the series was renewed for its third and fourth seasons.
-The third season was set to premiere on October 2, 2022.
+The third season premiered on October 2, 2022.
+The fourth season finale aired on May 19, 2024.

+On May 2, 2025, CBS announced the series has been canceled after five seasons.

 Film series

 The Equalizer (2014)

-In June 2010, Russell Crowe reportedly was looking to bring The Equalizer to the big screen and to be directed by Paul Haggis, with Crowe attached to play Robert McCall.
+In June 2010, Russell Crowe was reportedly looking to bring The Equalizer to the big screen and to be directed by Paul Haggis, with Crowe attached to play Robert McCall.